Image commandée

 Technique

-Latticework carved into a rectangular stucco panel and backed by a single, rectangular glass sheet.
-The glass is not attached to the latticework but placed loosely behind it.
-In contrast to the stucco panels of traditional qamariyyāt, which are produced by pouring plaster into wooden frames, these three windows are unframed.
+Latticework backed by a single, rectangular glass sheet.
+The glass sheet is not attached to the latticework but placed loosely behind it.
+In contrast to the latticework of traditional qamariyyāt manufactured in Egypt, which are produced by pouring plaster into wooden frames and carving out the motifs, the plaster grilles of these three windows were most probably made using the casting technique.
+They are unframed and the surface of their latticework is very even and smooth and does not show any toolmarks… Plus

 Historique de l'oeuvre